 Central pain – Pain initiated or sensed in the central nervous system as a result of injury.

-Cerebral cortex – The convoluted surface layer of the brain, which includes the sensory, motor and association cortices.
+Cerebral cortex – The convoluted surface layer of the brain that includes the sensory, motor, and association cortices.

 Cervical spine – The portion of the spine closest to the skull; vertebrae C1-C7.

 Chronic non-cancer pain (CNCP) – Enduring pain not associated with cancer.

 Chronic non-malignant pain (CNMP) – Enduring pain not attributed to cancer or other critical condition.